Directives Reference

 The @clean <filename> creates an external file without sentinel lines. @clean trees will probably be the most convenient way of creating and accessing external files for most people.

-When writing an @clean tree, Leo expands section references, @all and
+When writing an @clean tree, Leo expands section references, @all and @others directives, but Leo writes no sentinels to the external file.

 When reading an @clean tree, Leo propagates changes from the external file to the @clean tree using the Mulder/Ream update algorithm.